cannam/repoint/README.md

-You might think of Repoint as an alternative to Mercurial subrepositories or Git submodules, but with less magic, fewer alarming failure cases, and support for libraries hosted using Mercurial, Git, or Subversion.
+You might think of Repoint as an alternative to Mercurial subrepositories or Git submodules, but with less magic, fewer alarming failure cases, and support for libraries hosted using Mercurial, Git, or Subversion, regardless of what version control system is used for your main project.

 You configure Repoint with a list of libraries, their remote repository locations, and any branch or tag information you want their checkouts